 Yes, it's OK.

 That's why in case with car navs, things like wheel diameter and tyre pressure are factored in.
-Plus, it's a normal practice with car manufacturers to calibrate the speedometers to show the speed being higher than it actually is.
+Also, it's a normal practice with car manufacturers to calibrate the speedometers to show the speed being higher than it actually is — for the sake of safety and to comply with the government regulations.

-Here are a few good sources to learn more about why these differeces arise:
+Here are a few good sources to learn more about why these differences arise:

 - How accurate is your car speedometer